 Which company should you do the expedition with?

-If you’re looking for a shorter (3 days and 2 nights) and/or more affordable option, we recommend THIS OTHER COMPANY.
-They started operating in 2025 and with huge success.
-We know they’re putting a lot of effort into offering a very good experience both in service and camps, so we wouldn’t hesitate to book with them (you only have to take a look at their Tripadvisor reviews, in addition to the great feedback thousands of you who write to us have given us).
+If you’re looking for a shorter three-day, two-night and/or more affordable option, we recommend THIS OTHER COMPANY.
+They started operating in 2025 and have already enjoyed considerable success.
+We know they’re putting a lot of effort into offering a very good experience in terms of both service and the quality of their camps, so we wouldn’t hesitate to book with them (just take a look at their Tripadvisor reviews, in addition to the great feedback we’ve received from many readers).

 Heads up: it looks like they’re having issues with the website.
 You can message them on WhatsApp (+639525516226) and mention our discount code there so they can apply it.